C++ API Reference

 obstacles – Obstacles

-void clearObstacles() const
+void clearObstacles()

 Clears all registered obstacles from the planner’s collision model.

-void setCarriedObject(const CarriedObject &carriedObject) const
+void setCarriedObject(const Mesh &carriedObject)

 Updates the robot’s collision model with the carried object it’s now holding.